Bowling pin: Kegels

+In 2023, the USBC began certifying string pinsetters, which are being installed in a growing number of tenpin bowling centers because of their reduced cost and maintenance requirements.

 Pins used in the German bowling game kegel appears to combine the design of tenpins and duckpins.
-The overall shape of the pin resembles a standard ten-pin bowling pins, and its small size is comparable to duckpins.
+The overall shape of the pin resembles a standard tenpin bowling pins, and its small size is comparable to duckpins.
 Similar to five-pin bowling, these pins have strings attached on top of each, which connects them to the pinsetter.

 Pin construction

 Bowling pins are constructed by gluing blocks of rock maple wood into the approximate shape, and then turning on a lathe.
 After the lathe shapes the pin, it is coated with a plastic material, painted, and covered with a glossy finish.
 Because of the scarcity of suitable wood, bowling pins can be made from approved synthetics.
 Currently there are synthetic pins sanctioned for play in five-pin, duckpin, and candlepin.
 There is one synthetic ten pin model approved by the USBC.
 When hit by the ball, synthetic pins usually sound different from wooden pins.

 Juggling clubs could be mistaken for bowling pins due to their similar shape.
 The two differ greatly in construction and weight.